 So even though the scratches match pretty well on both front and the back of the body (see Steve Hoffman music forums thread linked a couple of paragraphs above for photos of the front), one can not help but wonder how the guitar went from London (March 1967) to Miami (May 1968).

-Howard Parker, who gave the guitar to Frank Zappa, worked for Hendrix during the summer of 1968.
+Furthermore, Howard Parker, who gave the guitar to Frank Zappa, worked for Hendrix during the summer of 1968.
 [Scuse Me While I Kiss the Sky: Jimi Hendrix: Voodoo Child by David Henderson, p.
-234] To our knowledge, he did not work for him at the time of the Astoria gig.
+234] Based on the information available, he did not work for him at the time of the Astoria gig.
 Instead, Gerry Stickells seemed to have been the person taking care of Jimi’s guitars.
 So this means it’s pretty hard to come up with a sensible theory that would explain how exactly Howard got his hands on it since he wasn’t even there when it happened.

 Some pieces of the Astoria Strat story are known, as we already noted in the article about the alleged Astoria Strat sold on auction in 2008.
 For instance, according to Chas Chandler, the guy who hid the guitar after the Astoria gig was Tito Burns.